-2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
+2. Describe how the school will ensure We will ensure that low-income and minority children enrolled at that low-income and minority children McBean are not served at disproportionate rates by making sure that enrolled in the Title I school are not students do not have an induction teacher consecutively when served at disproportionate rates by possible.
+We will also provide professional learning opportunities to ineffective, out-of-field, or inexperienced ensure all teachers possess knowledge of effective instructional teachers. strategies.